 2. Regional science

 Regional science is a movement that Walter Isard led in the 1950s.
-The movement was intended as a way to revolutionize the traditional geography judi bola programs that were more descriptive.
+The movement was intended as a way to revolutionize the traditional geography programs that were more descriptive.
 Regional science is a more quantitative and analytical approach toward geographical questions and problems.
 The discipline is made up of fields of study that has spatial dimension as its main focus, including environmental quality, landscape ecology, population distribution, human geography, transport and communication, urban and regional planning, location theory, resource management, and regional economics.